MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/index.md

 To start receiving SMS notifications, an application must first register to an SMS notification subscription.
 To subscribe to SMS notifications, the user supplies a mobile phone number and approves the notification subscription.
 A subscription request is sent to the MobileFirst Server upon receipt of the user approval.
 When a notification is retrieved from the MobileFirst Operations Console, it is processed and sent through a preconfigured SMS gateway.

 To configure a gateway, see the [Sending Notifications](sending-notifications) tutorial.

+## Proxy settings
+Use the proxy settings to set the optional proxy through which notifications are sent to APNS and GCM.
+You can set the proxy by using the **push.apns.proxy.*** and **push.gcm.proxy.*** configuration properties.
+For more information, see [List of JNDI properties for MobileFirst Server push service](../installation-configuration/production/server-configuration/#list-of-jndi-properties-for-mobilefirst-server-push-service).

+> **Note:** WNS does not have proxy support.

 ## Tutorials to follow next
 Follow through the below required setup of the server-side and client-side in order to be able to send and receive push notifications: